 Closed captions provide better ROI for enterprises since they boost user engagement.
 According to data, videos with captions have up to 40% more views and engagement as compared to videos that do not.
 In fact, Facebook research has shown that video advertisement that included captions had up to a 12% increase in engagement.

-This is not surprising given that captions tend to make videos more engaging and interactive.
+This is not surprising given that closed captions tend to make videos more engaging and interactive.
 For instance, research has shown that people tend to remember the substance of a seminar or lecture better when they write it down rather than just watch it.
-Therefore, by including captions in your video ads, you will be engaging the users’ multiple senses through both audio, video and text, which makes your messages more effective.
+Therefore, by including closed captions in your video ads, you will be engaging the users’ multiple senses through both audio, video and text, which makes your messages more effective.

 Since most platforms including YouTube, Instagram, and Facebook now auto-play video without sound, it is critical to complement your audios with text.
 With up to 85% of video on social watched on silent, you will be engaging with a very tiny percentage of your audience.
-Captions will not only get their attention but also keep them engaged and make your brand and its message memorable.
+Closed captions will not only get their attention but also keep them engaged and make your brand and its message memorable.

 This will improve your ROI on video.